-But it’s seldom that simple, especially when two businesses enter into a contract.
+But sometimes there are complications, especially when two businesses enter into a contract.
 It’s often hard to determine how someone else will interpret a particular phrase or provision.
 This is where the counsel of a knowledgeable business contract attorney is priceless.
-A clear, precisely-drafted contract protects you and your profession – as well as the other party – by preventing any misinterpretation.•
+A clear, precisely-drafted contract protects you and your business – as well as the other party – by preventing any misinterpretation.•

 Your Business Is Unique

-Sandman PLLC will go through every line of every contract before you sign it.
-B2B contracts are business agreements that involve at least two companies, so every possible misinterpretation or misunderstanding must be considered.
+Sandman Law Office, PLLC will go through every line of every contract before you sign it.
+B2B contracts are business agreements that involve at least two entities, so every possible misinterpretation or misunderstanding must be considered.
 This also protects your business from anyone who has dishonest intentions.
 Your attorney should also approve any changes, adjustments, or additions to any B2B contract.